vtopc/intro-to-go/concurrency/README.md

    - create [worker pool](https://gobyexample.com/worker-pools).
 Shouldn't be used in most cases since there would be hanging workers, that are doing nothing and spawning a new goroutine is quite cheap.
    - etc.

-1. It should be possible to stop spawned goroutines, e.g. on service shutdown or HTTP timeout.
+1. It should be possible to stop running goroutines, e.g. on service shutdown or HTTP timeout.
 Use one of next for cancellation:
     - `context.Context`(preferable)
     - ~~done channel~~(kinda legacy and hard to use with APIs)